MosElAgab/hangman938/README.md

 In Milestone 4, the game has been refactored into a class-based structure with milestone_4.py.
 The Hangman class manages the game state, including the chosen word, guessed letters, and the number of lives remaining.
 This implementation provides a more modular and object-oriented approach to the Hangman game.

+### Milestone 5:  Game Class and Game Execution Function

+Milestone 5 introduces milestone_5.py, which includes a game class Hangman and a function play_game to run the Hangman game.
+The Hangman class encapsulates the game logic, and the play_game function initializes and executes the game.
+This milestone enhances the project's structure and readability.

 ## Installation Instruction

 ### **Clone the Repository:**